elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr.i} Toussaint's desires become law ...
+- {:.pr.i} Toussaint's word is law ...
 He orders and legislates.

 - {:.sp} The Man Reciter.

-- {:.pr.i} There are no roses: only peppers stitching their red tears together.
+- {:.pr.i} There are no roses: only peppers stitching red tears together.

 - {:.sp} The Chorus.